 The innate response of many is “yeah, well, you don’t know my situation.”
 True.
 As Victor Fankl, the famous Austrian Holocaust survivor, neurologist and psychiatrist said, “Between a stimulus and a response there is a space.
 In that space is our power to choose our response.
 In that response lays our growth and our freedom.”

-Today’s new economy, WikiLeaks, The Panama Papers and both primary elections taking about the vote of it’s citizens, we don’t have a lot of love for Constitution Avenue, Pennsylvania Avenue and Wall Street right now.
+Today’s new economy, WikiLeaks, The Panama Papers, Pandora Papers, the Big Lie, the handling of COVID-19, we don’t have a lot of love for Constitution Avenue, Pennsylvania Avenue and Wall Street right now.
 Regardless of political affiliation or affinity towards an economic theory, government and business have directly and indirectly made their lives better at our expense.

-In “The Real Reason for Income Inequality,” we talk about the shift in political and monetary theory and a series of changes in federal laws that made workers second class citizens.
+In The Real Reason for Income Inequality, we talk about the shift in political and monetary theory and a series of changes in federal laws that made workers second-class citizens.
 These changed traditional business economics for corporate executives from growth and longevity to shareholder value that increased the wealth gap.

 The first thing employees must do is demand more return for our work.
 When we negotiate salaries for a new job or annual salary increase, we must demand more money for our work.
 If the free market dictates wages, wages will only increase when we refuse to work for less.
-If the free market for corporate executives’ salaries demands a 10.2 percent annual wage increase, so does ours.
+If the free market for corporate executives’ salaries demands a 10.2% annual wage increase, so does ours.

-Throughout the eighties and nineties until the tech bubble burst, it was common for publicly traded companies to generously offer stock options and profit sharing plans so employees would benefit from the company’s success.
+Throughout the eighties and nineties until the tech bubble burst, it was common for publicly traded companies to generously offer stock options and profit-sharing plans so employees would benefit from the company’s success.
 With shareholder value the holy grail of corporate executives, share buybacks are more common and stock grants less so.
 This is because stock grants dilute shareholder value.

 Finally, understand that CEOs, bosses, unions and union leaders don’t always work in our or our company’s and country’s best interest.
 Often our best interest is not aligned with theirs.
 To have respect and loyalty to a business or organization is not the same as letting that business or organization take advantage of us.